UffizziCloud/docs/docs/docker-compose-environment.md

 # Create Docker Compose Environments from CI Pipelines

 !!!
 Tip
-    If this is your first time using Uffizzi, we recommend following the [Quickstart Guide](quickstart.md) and [Using Uffizzi](using-uffizzi.md) to see a preconfigured example of how Uffizzi is configured.
+    If this is your first time using Uffizzi, we recommend reading through [Using Uffizzi](using-uffizzi.md) to see examples of how Uffizzi is configured and managed.

 ## Overview of the process